ARMmbed/mbed-os-5-docs/docs/contributing/guidelines/working_groups.md

 # Working Groups

 Mbed OS has a number of established working groups aimed at improving and building new services and features.
-The working groups bring together like-minded individuals and teams of similar interests and provide a platform to share feedback and discuss what can be delivered as a community.
+The working groups bring together like-minded individuals and teams of similar interests, providing a platform to share feedback and discuss what can be delivered as a community.

 You can join a working group by contributing ideas, initiating discussions and sharing your latest projects.
 We welcome all forms of contributions to the working groups.